devendraap/mongodb-kubernetes-operator/docs/contributing.md

 # High-Perspective Architecture

-The operator itself consists of 1 image, that has all the operational logic to deploy and maintain the MongoDBCommunity resources in your cluster.
+The operator itself consists of 1 image, that has all the operational logic to deploy and maintain the ADMongoDBCommunity resources in your cluster.

 The operator deploys MongoDB in Pods (via a higher-level resource, a StatefulSet), on each Pod there will be multiple images coexisting during the